kongware/ftor/README.md

 Domain specific issues:

-* there is a primitive type gap due to Javascript's poor type system
+* there is a primitive type gap due to Javascript's insufficient type system
 * ftor uses bounded polymorphism without prototypes but explicit dictionery passing
 * rest parameters are type safe but optional ones are not
 * there is no single tuple/record